khoover/chezbob/bob2k14/vdb_server/readme.md

 Most likely you are not running this script directly, but as a service.
-In that case, if you deployed using ansible, the name of the service is cb_mdbd, and you should start it as:
+In that case, if you deployed using ansible, the name of the service is cb_vdbd, and you should start it as:

-    service cb_mdbd start
+    service cb_vdbd start

-The logs are stored in /var/log/chezbob/cb_mdbd.log, so to view them using bunyan:
+The logs are stored in /var/log/chezbob/cb_vdbd.log, so to view them using bunyan:

     cat /var/log/chezbob/cb_mdbd.log | bunyan

 # Interface

-The JSON-RPC endpoint exposes one interface, Mdb.command which takes a command string that gets sent directly to the P115E MDB adapter.
+The JSON-RPC endpoint exposes one interface, Vdb.command which takes a command string that gets sent directly to the P115E MDB adapter.
 The result of the command is returned.